First People

 -

-The exploration of text and story.
-Deepens our understanding of diverse, complex ideas about identity, others, and the world.
+The exploration of text and story deepens our understanding of diverse, complex ideas about identity, others, and the world.

 -